victor-smirnov/jenny-old/README.md

 ## Using Memoria for Code Model

-Memoria is a C++ metaprogramming framework for general-purpose persistent data structures on top of key-value memory model.
+Memoria is a C++ metaprogramming framework for general-purpose copy-on-write based [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) on top of key-value memory model.
 There are two basic complex data "formats":
-* B-Tree based dynamic versioned data *containers* and
+* B-Tree-based dynamic versioned data *containers* and
 * Pointer-based LinkedData *documents* allocated compactly in arenas with predictable binary data layout.

 Containers are versioned and may have arbitrary size.
 Documents have value semantics and can be stores as data values in containers.
 They may also have arbitrary binary data size, but optimized to be small.
 LinkedData documents are similar to JSON, but unlike the latter, the former support much more data types natively, besides strings, numbers, maps and arrays.
 LinkedData documents are immidiately quaryable, no data type conversion is necessary for processing.
 They are nearly ideal storage format for parsed abstract syntax trees.

+Vesioning in Memoria is similar to (D)VCS.
+Containers can be updated, and updates are grouped to snapshots.
+Once a snapshot is committed, it becames immutable.
+All futher updates will require creating a new version.
+Different versions can be merged by moving updates from one version to another.
+The main difference from Git and other DVCS of this kind is that *all versions are matherialized and available for reading simultaneously*.
+No "checkouting" is necessary.
+This allows enabling cross-version source code analysis techniques.
+Because of [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) code analysiers can be run as long as they need, incoming incremental updates do not affect the code thay are curently operating with.
+Moreover, writers do not affect readers in any way.
+Once snapshot reference is obtained from the version history, all further data access is mostly lockless (modulo short-term locks in cache and the OS kernel).